david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 Skip this step if already completed.

     1. In the DL Workbench Web GUI:
-        - Select Import Model
+        - Select "Import Model"
     2. Select vehicle-detection-adas-0002 (FP16)
     3. Select Import
     4. Note: If there are problems downloading, try the alternate method below.

   Alternate Method:

     1. In the DLW Web GUI:
-        - Select Import Model -> Original Model
+        - Select Import Model, then select the "Original Model" tab.
     2. Select Choose File:
         - ~/Desktop/Data/Models/Intel/FP16/vehicle-detection-adas-0002.xml
     3. Select the Second Choose File Button: